Influenza vaccine

 VACCINE/DRUG INTERACTIONS

-• Immunosuppressive therapies (corticosteroids, alkylating drugs, antimetabolites, and radiation): do not co-administer LAIV.
-May theoretically increase the risk of disseminated infection.
+• Immunosuppressive therapies (corticosteroids, alkylating drugs, antimetabolites, and radiation): Do not co-administer LAIV.
+This may theoretically increase the risk of disseminated infection.

-• Reports of the influenza vaccine inhibiting the clearance of warfarin, theophylline, and phenytoin, although controlled studies have shown inconsistent results.
+• There have been reports of the influenza vaccine inhibiting the clearance of warfarin, theophylline, and phenytoin, although controlled studies have shown inconsistent results.

 • The attenuated intranasal influenza vaccine should not be administered until 48 hours after cessation of antiviral compounds.
 Antiviral drugs should not be administered until 2 weeks after administering the live attenuated intranasal influenza vaccine.